-The next application cycle for MIT undergraduate and graduate students is now open.
-You can apply here.
+The next application cycle for MIT undergraduate and graduate students will open in August.

 What MIT Sandbox provides for you

 - Seed funding: $1K to $25K (can include up to $4000 per MIT student for summer living costs)

 - Tailored education: Courses, workshops, events

 - Access to resources: Hobby shop, maker spaces, materials, software

 Is Sandbox for me?
 Have you asked…

 - I want to be an entrepreneur, but where are the good ideas?